jlumpe/jlumpe-gambit-lab-nb/experiments/210717-recreate-midas-db-1.1-signatures/readme.md

 adjusts to same order as the genomes should have appeared in the signature file, and exports to JSON.

+### 210717-calculate-signatures

+Downloads sequences using URLs determined in last experiment and calculates their k-mer signatures.
+Saves signatures as individual `.npy` files in the `tmp/` subdirectory.

 ## Output